RESOURCES FOR STARTING A BUSINESS IN SAUK COUNTY

 If you chose to start a business, you should prepare a clear plan that will take your idea from concept to reality.
 A business plan lays out how you are going to run your business and it is a mandatory document if you plan to seek business financing.
 Check out this Sample Business Plan developed by the Small Business Administration (SBA).

 Different rules, regulations, and requirements may apply to your business.
 Depending on what you plan to do, where you plan to do it and how it will be done, local, state and federal licenses and permits may be necessary.

 Excellent Resources to help you get started:

-- Wisconsin Women’s Business Initiative Corporation – is an economic development corporation providing quality business education and access to capital for entrepreneurs.
-Established in 1989, WWBIC consults, educates and mentors owners of small and micro businesses throughout Wisconsin.
+- Wisconsin Women’s Business Initiative Corporation (WWBIC) provides quality business education and access to capital for entrepreneurs.
+Established in 1989 WWBIC consults, educates and mentors owners of small and micro businesses throughout Wisconsin.

-- Comienzos – Business consultation for Spanish speaking businesses
+- Comienzos offers business consultation for Spanish speaking businesses and entrepreneurs.

 For more information please contact: